 Mason, Paul.
 The Maharishi: The Biography of the Man Who Gave Transcendental Meditation to the World.
 Rev. ed.
 Lyndhurst, Hampshire: Evolution, 2005.

-Biography parts also from Paul Mason's wonderful book Maharishi Mahesh Yogi: The Biography of the Man Who Gave Transcendental Meditation to the World (1st ed, Element Books, 1994.
+Many biography parts are from Paul Mason's wonderful book Maharishi Mahesh Yogi: The Biography of the Man Who Gave Transcendental Meditation to the World (1st ed, Element Books, 1994.
 The second, revised edition from 2005 has a different title.
 It is in the list above). [৺About].

 [Maharishi Mahesh Yogi] claimed his life only truly began . . . when [as a young student] he learned the secret of 'swift and deep meditation' . . .
 Swami Brahmanand had instructed him in a technique of meditation. - Paul Mason, Maharishi Mahesh Yogi (1st ed)